-In general, it is very easy for an adversary to mount DoS attacks.
 Consider the examples given in the previous sections.
 During MITM attack, the attacker could simply drop all in-bound and out-bound packets, thus isolating the LAN from the Internet and causing loss of connectivity to all the hosts on the LAN.

 Similarly, the adversary can volunteer to run Tor nodes, accept packets, but not relay them.
-Congestion attacks described in Section 4.3 are another form of DoS attack.
+Congestion attacks described in Attacks on Tor section are another form of DoS attack.